TrashMonks/Ereshkigal/README.markdown

         ]
     }

-Where the only remaining `…`s must be replaced with *distinct* role IDs.
+Where the only remaining `…`s must be replaced with role IDs.

 This example describes a setup where two roles are considered staff, who may execute all commands, and one role is considered onboarder, who may execute just the `airlockcount` and `vettinglimit` commands.